What are the dates of the conference?

 How do I make a change to my booking?

 You must contact [email protected] to put your change request in writing.
 Depending on when you make the change, and what the change is, there may be an administrative fee.
-Details of administrative fees can be found in point 5 of the Terms and Conditions.
+Details of administrative fees can be found in the Terms and Conditions.

 I need an invitation to the conference, how can I get one?

 Invitation letters are only for overseas delegates who require an invitation to assist with their travel visa application.
-When you make an online booking you can request an invitation letter.
-If you forgot to request one please contact us.
+When you make an online booking you can request an invitation letter, if you forgot to request one please contact us.
+Invitation letters will be sent from January 2022 onwards.

 Will I get a certificate of attendance at conference?